tomeeeS/Thesis/README.md

 This is the code for my Master's thesis.

 ### Ride-sharing application
-My implementation for the ride-sharing application is located in the 'src' folder It contains work related to the road network, routing, and participant matching optimization with IP.
+My implementation for the ride-sharing application is located in the 'src' folder.
+It contains work related to the road network, routing, and participant matching optimization with IP.
 It cannot be run, as it does not include the portion that the two students of BME have made, only my code, as prescribed by the requirements of ELTE.

 ### Traffic forecasting
 My traffic forecasting code is in the 'Maryland_traffic' folder.